daddydrac/-deprecated-NVIDIA-GPU-Tensor-Core-Accelerator-PyTorch-OpenCV/README.md

 2. Code hinting won't be installed, but this shores up/fixes the security exploit.

+3. You can use the new VSCode and install the Python module which supports hinting and chart generation just like a notebook as an option.

 --------------------------------------------------------------------------------
 ### Before you begin (This might be optional) ###